smfoote/federalist-papers-project/content/blog/6-dangers-from-dissensions-between-states/index.md

 But, let's say that we follow this line of thought,<br>
 Throw away Union and all that our blood has bought.<br>
-I'm not a better but I'd bet we're not better off<br>
+I'm not a bettor but I'd bet we're not better off<br>
 Fighting among us like young Turks and Romanovs.<sup><a href="#footnote-1">1</a></sup><br>

 If you don't think that's our fate you're<br>
 Just ignoring human nature.<br>
 And yes, I will elaborate, sure.<br>
 Let's say Virginia's magistrate or<br>
-Czar, president or king<br>
+President, czar, or king<br>
 Has a fling<br>
 With the queen<br>
 Of New Orleans.<br>